dahlia-lib/dahlia/docs/usage/cli.rst

 Basic Use
 ---------

-Just like programmatic wool, the CLI uses the same methods of formatting.
+Just like programmatic Wool, the CLI uses the same methods of formatting.
 The primary argument is the text to be formatted.

 .. code-block:: bash